 How To Increase Online Art Sales

-Below are 7 basic strategies every artist selling artwork and handmade crafts online should be implementing.
+Below are seven basic strategies every artist selling artwork and handmade crafts online should be implementing.

 Use this post as a checklist.

-After you have completed the highlighted strategies below start revising them to best fit your unique art business and objectives.
+After you have completed the highlighted strategies below, start revising them to fit your unique art business and objectives best.

 The strategies outlined below will only produce positive results when you have objectives you are working towards.